-E.2 Earnings Management
+D.2 Earnings Management

 In the baseline regressions in Section 3.2, one driver of variations in EBITDA could be earnings management.
 For example, when EBCs become binding, firms may recognize earnings more aggressively (e.g. under-estimate operating expenses, or over-estimate sales or accounts receivable) so they can keep more debt.
-The survey of managers by Graham, Harvey, and Rajgopal (2005) suggests such earnings management can happen when firms are close to violating debt covenants.
+The survey of managers by Graham et al. (2005) suggests such earnings management can happen when firms are close to violating debt covenants.